chrisgrieser/obsidian-sidebar-toggler/README.md

 obsidian://sidebar?side=right&show=true
 ```

-## Purpose of the plugin
+## Purpose of this plugin
-The main use for this plugin is to provide a simple and clear method for window management apps to control Obsidian's sidebars.
+The main use for this plugin is to provide a simple and clear method for __window management apps__ to control Obsidian's sidebars.
 Just add something like `open "obsidian://sidebar?side=left&show=false"` to your window management configuration to have your window manager control Obsidian's sidebars.

 I, for example, have configured to hide Obsidian's sidebars when I trigger a vertical split of my windows.
 When I maximize my Obsidian window, the sidebars get automatically shown again.